ietf/www.ietf.org/Guide to bringing new work to the IETF.md

 * **Is there interest in an interoperable solution?**.
 If there are already non-interoperable alternatives then the participation of the implementers of those alternatives would be an advantage.
 * **Are stakeholders willing to collaborate?** The standardization process entails collaboration and compromise.

-If the work is suitable for standardization but not ready, then there is still value in bringing it to the IETF as explained further below.
-If the work is ready but not suitable for standardization then may wish to consider the [Independent Submissions Stream](https://www.rfc-editor.org/authors/rfc-independent-submissions/).
+If the work is suitable for standardization but not yet ready, there can still be value in bringing it to the IETF as explained further below.
+If the work is ready but not suitable for standardization, you may wish to consider the [Independent Submissions Stream](https://www.rfc-editor.org/authors/rfc-independent-submissions/).

 ### <a id="scope">Is the work within scope for the IETF?</a>
 The IETF has a specific focus and so it is important to check that your proposed work item is appropriate for the IETF.
 What follows is a general checklist but it is not exhaustive and there are exceptions: